leandroBorgesFerreira/MoreCloseButton/README.md

 ## Credits

-This lib was based on this [article](https://engineering.canva.com/2016/05/16/five-visual-effects/)
+This lib was based on this [article](https://engineering.canva.com/2016/05/16/five-visual-effects/) by CHRIS DOBLE

 ## License